-Deferred contract costs, which primarily consist of deferred sales commissions, were \$35,847 and \$36,236 as of March 31, 2022 and December 31, 2021, respectively.
-The Company deferred expenses related to contract costs of \$3,519 and \$2,372 during the three months ended March 31, 2022 and 2021, respectively.
-Amortization expense related to deferred contract costs were \$3,908 and \$2,723 during the three months ended March 31, 2022 and 2021, respectively.
-Amortization expense during the three months ended March 31, 2022 includes \$1,784 in expense accelerated as a result of the termination of a contractual agreement with a significant client (See Note 13).
+Deferred contract costs, which primarily consist of deferred sales commissions, were \$37,505 and \$37,928 as of March 31, 2023 and December 31, 2022, respectively.
+The Company deferred expenses related to contract costs of \$1,744 and \$3,519 during the three months ended March 31, 2023 and 2022, respectively.
+Amortization expense related to deferred contract costs were \$2,167 and \$3,908 during the three months ended March 31, 2022 includes \$1,784 in expense accelerated as a result of the termination of a contractual agreement with a significant client (See Note 13).
 Amortization expense related to deferred contract costs is included in Compensation, benefits and other personnel on the accompanying Consolidated Statements of Operations.
-There was no impairment loss in relation to deferred contract costs during the three months ended March 31, 2022.
+There were no material impairment losses in relation to deferred contract costs during the three months ended March 31, 2023.